-In the current year, Illustrative Corporation Group has adopted IFRS 9 and IFRS 15, however has elected to apply transitional provisions for both these Standards.
-Accordingly, they have not restated comparatives for previous periods and as a result presentation of a third balance sheet is not required.
+In the current year, Illustrative Corporation Group has adopted IFRS 16 and has elected to apply the modified retrospective approach for this Standard.
+Accordingly, the Group has not restated comparatives for previous periods and as a result presentation of a third balance sheet is not required.